ALU & Flags

 Overflow (O/V) Flag

 The O (or V) flag is set during signed arithmetic if the signed result falls outside the representable range for the given number of bits.
-In other words, the flag is set when adding two positive numbers yields a negative value, or vice versa.
+In other words, the flag is set when adding two positive numbers produces a negative result, or when adding two negative numbers produces a positive result.
 The Overflow flag is not affected by or concerned with unsigned arithmetic.

 Example: